authors Francesco Burchi, Andrea Passacantilli

 objectives In this article, we analyze inequality changes in Peru under the first Garcia government (1985–1990).
 Our findings indicate that stability in consumption inequality and a substantial decline in wealth inequality were achieved, probably thanks to the government's demand-led policies, despite their deleterious effects on other macroeconomic indicators.
 The following analysis reveals that inequality in most functionings, including overall well-being, diminished, as did geographical disparities.
 We thus offer here (i) a methodological contribution to the debate on inequality, stressing the need to go beyond consumption/income inequality if one wants to track inequality changes across time, and (ii) a contribution to the debate about the socioeconomic situation in Peru between 1985 and 1990.
 Copyright © 2011 John Wiley & Sons, Ltd.

-- secondary data
+type of data secondary data

-- Composite indicators of wellbeing; inequality indicators; descriptive statistics.
+methods Composite indicators of wellbeing; inequality indicators; descriptive statistics.

 keywords Education; Health; Decent Job; Living Standards, commodities, functionings, income, Inequality; Economic Policy;